valancej/NIST-SP-800-190/README.md

 Policies can be created that enforce Dockerfile and image best practices.
 As an example, Anchore allows the ability to look for a base image to be in existance via a regex check.
 These regular expressions can be used to enforce policies specific to image layers, files, etc..

+Anchore provides a mechanism for stopping images built from Dockerfiles that have exposed port 22.
+As outlined in the NIST publication, SSH and other remote administration tools that provide remote access should never be enabled within containers.
+In this case, an Anchore policy check can be set up to block this image if it exposes port 22.

+A common security best practice is reduce attack surface areas, in the case of Docker images, having a list of base layers from minimilistic technologies (Alpine Linux).
+An Anchore policy can be configured to check for certain base image layers via a FROM statement existing in a Dockerfile.

 ###### 4.1.4 Embedded clear text secrets

 Clear text secrets should never be present inside of images.
 They should be stored outside of the image and provided dynamically at runtime as needed.